lucianpls/QB3/README.md

 # Change Log

+## Version 1.2.1
+- Bug fix, decoding of best mode could fail for 32 and 64 bit integers, due to overflow of an internal accumulator used to decode index groups.
+- Removed encoding dependency on STL::sort by including an implementation of bubble sort.
+Since the sorted vector had at most 8 values, the use of STL sort was overkill and increased size of the library code without a noticeable performance benefit.
+A side benefit is that porting to C is now easier.

 ## Version 1.2.0
 - Speed optimizations, both compression and decompression
     - More than 400MB/sec for byte data using the default mode